 - Wash rice & lentils and soak them together for 3 to 4 hours.

-- Wash drumstick leaves, chop onions finely & keep them aside.
+- Wash drumstick leaves, chop shallots finely & keep them aside.

-- Grind ginger & red chillies coarsely and then add soaked rice & lentils to grind into a slightly coarse batter by adding little water.
+- First we need to grind ginger & red chillies and then add soaked rice & lentils* into the mixer-grinder to grind into a slightly coarse batter by adding little water.

 - Add turmeric powder, salt & asafoetida and mix them well.